forestgrape/coronavirus/index.md

 ### Hypotheses
 Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [a more in depth exploration and explanation is in work: [Habitat and Life Cycle of Coronavirus Organisms]]
-Summaries and references this findings are based on are added at the very bottom of the page [soon to be moved on its own page].
+Summaries of references this findings are based on, are on the page [Hypotheses about Nidovirales](./ideas_to_explore/hypotheses_nidovirales.md#summarized-references)

 1. The virus strains closely related to SARS-CoV-2 and including those using the ACE 2 receptor are endemic to the region around northern Yunnan.
 Evidence:
     * Bats containing SARS-like viruses using the ACE 2 receptor are found in northern Yunnan and only in this region.